 Zinc for Children: Immune Support and Growth

-Zinc is a trace mineral the body needs for the immune system, for making new cells and proteins, and for growth-hormone signalling.
-In children, getting enough zinc is tied to normal height gain, fewer infections, and healthy brain development.
+Zinc is a trace mineral the body needs for the immune system, for making new cells and proteins, and for growth-hormone signalling, so in children it is tied to height gain, infection defence, and brain development.
 The IZiNCG (International Zinc Nutrition Consultative Group) has estimated that roughly 17% of the world's population is at risk of inadequate zinc intake, with the highest rates in low- and middle-income countries.
 Even in wealthy countries, mild shortfalls show up in picky eaters and in children with chronic gut problems.
 Severe deficiency stunts growth and weakens the immune system.

 The Growth and Immune Connection